SciSpike/yaktor-docs/eclipse/ConfigureEclipse.md

 If you succeeded to install the features, you should now be able to import one of your projects and try out the editors.

-The easiest way to get started is to take one of your project and import them by using the folliwng steps:
+The easiest way to get started is to take one of your project and import them by using the following steps:

 1. Select `File --> Import`
-2. Select 'Existing Projects into Workspace` and press `Next`
+2. Select `Existing Projects into Workspace` and press `Next`
 3. Browse to the directory where you have your Yaktor project and press `Finish`

 You should now be able to open the `cl` and `dm` files using the Yaktor editors.